-“It can be overwhelming at times, but you just have to remember that God is in control and that He is the one that called us to care for these special kids, and He will equip us for every situation.”
+“It can be overwhelming at times, but you just have to remember that God is in control and He will equip us for every situation.”

 Barry also points out that they have a very good support system.
 “We receive great training, but we also have other house parents that have been with the Children’s Homes for a number of years that provide help and suggestions,” Barry said.

 Barry’s wife Melissa echoes his sentiments that house parenting is a calling from God.
 “It’s definitely not like a regular job.
 It’s an incredible opportunity to minister to kids who come from some very difficult and unpleasant home environments.”

 Steve Johnston, acting president of the Children’s Homes, said that all of the kids in care at the Children’s Homes have been removed from their parents or other family caregivers because of tragic circumstances ranging from abuse, neglect, or their parent’s inability to properly care for them due to death, illness, or incarceration.

 “Each child has a unique story, but all of the stories are heartbreaking,” Johnston said.
 “That’s why our house parents need to be such special people.
 They not only provide for the physical needs of the children, but they also disciple them every day and influence them to lead a life devoted to Christ.”

 “House parents are truly on the front lines of breaking the cycle of poor decisions that have plagued the families of the children that they care for.
 We have an opportunity to break that cycle and help the child not only become a good citizen, but to also lead a life dedicated to Christ.”